thoughtfulbloke/letter2ed/README.md

 claims:

-- That claims of negative New Zealand mortality are underpinned by the “Our World In Data” projection graph using the method of check names all[^2].
+- That claims of negative New Zealand mortality are underpinned by the “Our World In Data” projection graph using the method of Karlinsky & Kobak[^2].
 - That Gibson’s method, producing positive excess mortality, is more effective than Karlinsky & Kobak in determining mortality as it adjusts for population change due to immigration changes.